Intro

 ‘In an affidavit, which was issued to The Age newspaper, Mr Gulson says: ‘It was obvious to everyone ‘in the know’ what the strategy was.
 That is, its purpose was to get rid of all the sensitive documents but do so under the guise of an innocent housekeeping arrangement and to ensure that all relevant documents that were not destroyed or removed from the jurisdiction were properly (legally) privileged.’

-'It involved getting "rid of everything that was damaging in a way that would not rebound on the company or the BAT group as a whole'.'
+‘It involved getting ‘rid of everything that was damaging in a way that would not rebound on the company or the BAT group as a whole’.’

 ‘Mr Gulson said the company had many documents that were considered sensitive and could be damaging if produced in smoking and health litigation, or if they became public.
 They included what W.D. & H.O.
 Wills and the BAT group knew about addiction and the relationship between smoking and disease.’

-'The documents included reports on the companies' use of "nicotine technology to make cigarettes more addictive and their marketing strategies, including marketing strategies directed at all age groups'.'
+‘The documents included reports on the companies’ use of ‘nicotine technology to make cigarettes more addictive and their marketing strategies, including marketing strategies directed at all age groups’.’

 ‘Mr Gulson agreed with the findings in April last year of the former Victorian Supreme Court judge Geoffrey Eames in the case involving Rolah McCabe, a lung cancer sufferer who sued BAT for damages.’